Ask any seasoned presenter and she’ll admit a simple truth. People don’t remember many details from a keynote, if at all.

 So, you’re not the world’s biggest event organizer or the show’s most prominent exhibitor?
 Do not despair.

 Amazing things can be done on a shoestring.
-Your a creative, kickass trailblazer.
+You are a creative, kickass trailblazer.
 You’ll figure it out.

 Our last emotional experience, but not the least, is the immersive experience of virtual and augmented realities.